AUP-CS3051-SP23/CS3051-demos/Bananagrams/README.md

     - Just look at the player table

 **How can you determine if all tiles on the board are “connected”?**
-  - Depth-first searh on any tile, marking all connected
+  - Depth-first search on any tile, marking all connected
   - If any tiles are unmarked when done, then not all are connected.
   - Run this on "Peel" and "Banana"

 **How do players get updates on the state of other players?**
   - Query the server at regular intervals: ``setInterval(getupdate, 10*1000)``
-  - Keep a game "version" number and update if your version number is less than the game "version" number
+  - Keep a peel count for a game and update if your peel count is less than the game peel count
     - For example
       - Sophia clicks "Peel"
-      - Server returns new tile to Sophia and updates the game version
+      - Server returns new tile to Sophia and updates the game peel count
-      ```{version: 23, update: {peel:true, bananas: false}}```
+      ```{count: 23, tile: {tileid: 2003, letter: "A"}}```
+      - Sophia updates her peel count and adds the new tile to her hand
-      - Paul's interval triggers and he calls the server for an update and sends his version
+      - Paul's update interval triggers and he calls the server for an update with his current peel count
-      - Server respons with the update object
+      - Server responds with the update object showing the current number of peels for that game (and if someone has called "Bananas")
-        ```{version: 23, update: {peel:true, bananas: false}, newtile: {letter:"D", id:23423}}```
+        ```{count: 23, bananas: 0}```
-      - Paul is on version 22, and sees a peel.
-Paul requests a new tile.
-      - **Alternatively**, send back the number of peels Paul missed (for example, if Paul was on version 21)
+      - Paul's own count is 21, so he knows he missed a two peels.
+He retrieves the number of tiles he needs and updates his peel count.

 **What information do you need to draw any player’s board?**
   - Get the tile information from a specific player and call a fill-board function

-**What functions will you need to write?**
+**What server functions will you need to write?**
-  - For example: createNewGame() which calls createBunchofTiles()
+  - /newGame - create a new game and set of tiles
+    - pass in the game name
+    - return the game ID
+  - /listGames - return a list of games
+    - no arguments to pass in
+    - return a list of game names and IDs
+  - /newPlayer - add a player to the DB, return the player ID
+    - pass in the player name
+    - return the player ID
+  - /joinGame - add a player to a game
+    - pass in the player ID and the game ID
+    - return confirmation (status 200)
+  - /split - start a game (mark in the BD as in progress)
+    - pass in the game ID
+    - return confirmation (status 200)
+  - /getNewHand - return 21 random tiles from a game to a player
+    - pass in the player ID and the game ID
+    - return an array of 21 tiles (tile_id, letter)
+  - /getNewTiles - return N random tiles from a game to a player
+    - pass in the player ID, the game ID, and the number of tiles needed
+    - return a tile array\
+    ```[{id: 2003, letter: "A"}, {id: 2014, letter: "D"}, ...]```
+  - /placeTile - set the x, y, and status of a tile in the DB
+    - pass in the tile ID, the x, the y, and the status
+    - return confirmation (status 200)
+  - /peel - return a random tile from a game to a player, signal to all players that a peel has happened
+    - pass in the player ID and the game ID
+    - return a tile (tile_id, letter)
+  - /dump - mark the given tile as back in the bunch and return 3 new random tiles to the player
+    - pass in the player ID, the game ID, and the tile ID
+    - return a list of 3 tiles (tile_id, letter)
+  - /getUpdate - return the current game state
+    - pass in the player ID, the game ID, and the player's peel count
+    - return the game state (peel count, bananas).
+If someone has called bananas, return the "winners" player ID so that the client can request the winners board.
+  - /bananas - end the game, show the "winners" board
+    - pass in the player ID and the game ID
+    - return confirmation (status 200)
+  - /getBoard - get the board of any player
+    - pass in the player ID and the game ID
+    - return a list of tiles (tile_id, letter, x, y)